-You will need to set up a folder for Lab 2 and copy all files from the folder basic_files into this folder.
+You will need to set up a folder for Lab 2 and copy all files from the class website into this folder, as well as the files you used for Lab 1.

 Part A: Modeling the Rectilinear System

 You need to fill out the data sheet indicating the configuration on the last page of the lab and turn it in!